serkanbaysak/Visual-Studio-C-Programming/README.md

-# Visual Studio-C // is not define my c code.
+# Visual Studio-C // is not read corretcly my c code.

 + This is regarding Visual Studio, not Visual Studio Code.